Algeria zapped with FIFA fine over lasers

 RIO DE JANEIRO The Algerian Football Association has been fined 50,000 Swiss francs ($56,400) by FIFA after its fans shone lasers at players during the World Cup Group H game against Russia.

-Television images showed a green light, typical of the kind generated by laser pens, being shone in the direction of Russia's goalkeeper before Algeria's equaliser in the 1-1 draw on Thursday.
+Television images showed a green light, typical of the kind generated by laser pens, being shone in the direction of Russia's goalkeeper before Algeria's equalizer in the 1-1 draw on Thursday.

 FIFA's fine also included punishment for the use of flares and smoke bombs by Algerian fans during the game.